-Lifetime mortgages include a no-negative equity guarantee, which transfers to Legal & General an exposure to loss should house price inflation fall below expectations
+We are exposed to fluctuations in property prices through our investments in residential and commercial property development.
+Additionally, lifetime mortgages include a no-negative equity guarantee, which transfers to Legal & General an exposure to loss should house price inflation fall below expectations.

-Credit risks

-Bond default
+Credit risks Bond default

 We hold a significant portfolio of corporate bonds to back our pension risk transfer and annuities business.
-The portfolio is diversified across a range of sectors and geographies, but inherently is exposed to the risk of default, resulting in financial loss.
+The portfolio is diversified across a range of sectors and geographies, but inherently is exposed to the risk of default, that may result in financial loss.